The classical topological invariants of homogeneous spaces: Computations in representation theory

-The proofs of Theorem \ref{thm:minmodgen} and Lemma \ref{lem:kernelsofhmaps} both require computations in representation theory which follow a standard operating procedure. \begin{enumerate} \item First we need detailed information about the $\Lambda$-ring $R(G)$ where $G$ is an appropriate Lie group.
+\begin{enumerate} \item First we need detailed information about the $\Lambda$-ring $R(G)$ where $G$ is an appropriate Lie group.
 Sometimes this is in the literature, but usually in the case of $E_6, E_7, E_8$ we use \Magma{} to get this information.
-The main issue is that if we start with a representation $\rho$ of $G$ and ask \Magma{} to compute $\lambda^k(\rho)$ it will give the answer as a decomposition into a sum of irreducible representations.
-However we want to express it as a polynomial in a chosen set of generators.
+The main issue is that if we start with a representation $u$ of $G$ and ask \Magma{} to compute $\lambda^k u$ it will give the answer as a decomposition into a sum of irreducible representations.
+However, we want to express it as a polynomial in a chosen set of generators.
 All computational programmes currently use the fundamental representations as the choice of generators, so that is our default choice.
-We now have to use \Magma{} to convert the decomposition of $\lambda^k(w)$, where $w$ is fundamental representation, into a polynomial in the fundamental representations. \item Next we have to soften this information to allow us to extract what we need.
+The labeling of weights for $G$ are different in various sources; we follow the Bourbaki convention \cite[Ch.\ VI, Planches I-IX]{MR0240238} for ordering the fundamental dominant weights, which is used in \Magma{}.
+We now have to use \Magma{} to convert the decomposition of $\lambda^k u$ into a polynomial in the fundamental representations. \item Next we have to soften this information to allow us to extract what we need.
 The first step in this process is to pass from the $\Lambda$-ring $R(G)$ to the quotient $\Lambda$-ring

 Our standard notation is $[x] \in S(G)$ for the image of the element $x$ in $R(G)$ under the quotient homomorphism $R(G) \to S(G)$.
 If $x \in R(G)$ we write $\eps_x \in \Z$ for the augmentation of $x$.
 If $x, y \in R(G)$ then